open-telemetry/oteps/text/0156-columnar-encoding.md

 ### ArrowStreamService

-OTLP Arrow defines the columnar encoding of telemetry data and the gRPC-based protocol used to exchange data between the client and the server.
-OTLP Arrow is a bi-directional stream oriented protocol leveraging Apache Arrow for the encoding of the telemetry data.
+OTel Arrow defines the columnar encoding of telemetry data and the gRPC-based protocol used to exchange data between the client and the server.
+OTel Arrow is a bi-directional stream oriented protocol leveraging Apache Arrow for the encoding of the telemetry data.

-OTLP and OTLP Arrow protocols can be used together and can use the same TCP port.
+OTLP and OTel Arrow protocols can be used together and can use the same TCP port.
 To do so, in addition to the 3 existing services (`MetricsService`, `LogsService` and `TraceService`), we introduce the service `ArrowStreamService` (see [this protobuf specification](#appendix-a---protocol-buffer-definitions) for more details) exposing a single API endpoint named `ArrowStream`.